shahmitu76/1stcybersecurityBecode/Things I learnt in last 1 month at BeCode.md

 # ***Things I learnt in last 1 month at BeCode:***

-## 1. How to add and update files on github:
+## 1. How to add and update files on GitHub: